 Rarely viewed today, these images circulated widely in the late 1950s as part of an effort to situate Brasília as the embodiment of a new national identity.

 That first presidential visit was featured in the inaugural issue of Revista Brasília, a monthly magazine that employed two full-time photographers and a staff of journalists to construct the foundational myths on which Kubitschek staked the future of Brazil.
 Some 6,000 copies of each issue were distributed to government offices, libraries, and newsstands across the country, to rally public support for the project and justify the expense to Congress.
 Another 1,000 copies circulated abroad.
 The magazine ran for five years, and its archive is an incredibly rich trove of early representations of Brasília.
 The city is seen as a place of opportunity and heroic enterprise: migrant workers arrive on buses, move piles of materials, and inscribe new roads and barracks on the newly cleared land.
 Signs point to unbuilt monuments.
-In worker settlements on the edge of the future capital, residents mix socially across class lines, united by a frontier sense of camaraderie.
+In settlements on the edge of the future capital, workers mix socially across class lines, united by a frontier sense of camaraderie.
 The immensity of the plateau frames a country in the process of reinventing itself.

 The idea to build a capital city to radiate Brazilian sovereignty over the vast interior first emerged in the late 19th century.
 Its eventual location, in the state of Goiás, was prophesied by Catholic priest Joao Bosco, who dreamt of “a Promised Land, flowing with milk and honey … of inconceivable richness.”
 1 After the consolidation of the Brazilian Republic, successive heads of state returned to the project of developing the interior, usually by promoting specific extractive or agricultural industries.
 Kubitschek’s plan was different, as it relied solely on state power.
 Maps showed the future Federal District at the center of a modern, networked, and unified country.
 Distances to major cities were marked, signifying that the new capital (unlike coastal Rio de Janeiro) would be independent, liberated from historical constraints, yet connected to the country’s diverse populations.
 Kubitschek campaigned on a promise to produce “fifty years of development in five” through public investments in infrastructure, and he hired the preeminent modernist designers Oscar Niemeyer, Roberto Burle Marx, and Lucio Costa to make it real.
 Brasília thus initiated a political and planning paradigm used in many postcolonial contexts, especially in African nations as they gained independence.
 Between 1962 and 1975, Nigeria, Botswana, Cote D’Ivoire, Tanzania, Zambia, and Cameroon all built new capitals in their interior.
 Behind every ambitious and symbolically loaded formal master plan were the workers who brought it to life and infused these cities with populism.